 If you need some inspiration for your morning routine, check out the blog My Morning Routine.

 3. Set an alarm clock for going to bed

-You set an alarm clock for getting up so why not one for going to bed?
+You set an alarm clock for getting up, so why not one for going to bed?

-I set an alarm clock for half nine.
+I set an alarm clock for 21.30.

-If I rise any later than six AM, I’m either running behind or I don’t have enough time to write before the working day begins.
+My ideal rising time is half five.
+If I rise any earlier, I’m too exhausted to function during the day.
+If I rise any later than six AM, I’m either running behind, or I don’t have enough time to write before the working day begins.

 My target rising time gives me a half an hour window between half five and six am for allowances.

-If you set your alarm clock for four AM tomorrow morning you may get up, but you’ll be exhausted and unlikely to repeat this heroic feat of endurance the following day.
+If you set your alarm clock for four AM tomorrow morning, you may get up, but you’ll be exhausted and unlikely to repeat this heroic feat of endurance the following day.

 Instead, set your alarm clock for half an hour earlier than your normal time.